High-Performance Statistical Computing (HPSC): Challenges, Opportunities, and Future Directions

 \section{HPC-Driven Opportunities in Statistical Computing}

-HPC offers a transformative pathway for scaling up the speed and the accuracy of statistical computing.
-By leveraging the power of distributed architectures, accelerators, and high-throughput pipelines, HPC enables the design and execution of statistical methods that were out of reach, whether due to data volume, algorithmic complexity, or computational cost.
-These capabilities open the door to scalable Bayesian inference, high-dimensional simulation, real-time modeling, and robust uncertainty quantification on massive datasets.
-This section examines how HPC extends the boundaries of what is possible in statistical computing.
+In this section, we examine how HPC extends the boundaries of what is possible in SC.
 It highlights key opportunities for accelerating inference, enhancing model fidelity, and reducing reliance on heuristics or coarse approximations.
 From enabling finer-grained analysis to supporting complex, multiscale models, HPC is not only an enabler of speed, it is a motivation for reimagining the scale and scope of statistics itself.